FOX-Fuzz/FOX/artifact/README.md

 # Reproduction Package
+- `evaluation_code.tar.gz` - Download from [Zenodo](https://zenodo.org/records/13332863)
-- `evaluation_code.tar.gz` - contains the evaluation code `fuzzing-analysis` used to build the Docker container and perform experiments either from scratch or reproduce results as presented in the CCS'24 paper.
+    - Contains the evaluation code  `fuzzing-analysis` used to build the Docker container and perform experiments either from scratch or reproduce results as presented in the CCS'24 paper.

 # Docker image setup